-Despite the general positivity around digitization projects like Europeana or the Digital Library of America, there are a number of challenges, which possibly reduce their impact and their sustainability.57 Some of them may be of technical character relating for instance to compatibility of different formats and standards, or to the availability and quality of metadata.
-Other concerns relate to the efficiency and the sustainability of such initiatives, as they demand the mobilization of substantial public or private funds.58 Most pertinently for this article, it should be stressed that many of the challenges are of a legal nature.
+Despite the general positivity around digitization projects, such as Europeana or DPLA, there are a number of challenges, which possibly reduce their impact and their sustainability.
+Some of them may be of technical character relating, for example, to compatibility of different formats and standards, or to the availability and quality of metadata.
+Other concerns relate to the efficiency and the sustainability of such initiatives, as they demand the mobilization of substantial public or private funds.
+Most pertinently for this article, it should be stressed that many of the challenges are of a legal nature.
 Indeed, it could be maintained that these projects are possible in spite of the existing legal frameworks.
-The bulk of the problems come from copyright, which puts severe restrictions on digitization, for instance in dealing with orphan works,59 as well as limits on access to contemporary copyrighted works.
+The bulk of the problems come from copyright, which puts serious restrictions on digitization, for example, in dealing with orphan works, as well as limits access to contemporary copyrighted works.
 Presently, the exemptions and limitations schemes in copyright do not enable digitized cultural preservation and retrieval efforts outside commercial market settings.
-In addition, digital technologies have allowed more effective control tools through technological protection measures, such as digital rights management systems (DRM), which restrict access to and use of digital copyrighted content and whose circumvention is prohibited by law.60
+In addition, digital technologies have allowed more effective control tools through technological protection measures, such as digital rights management (DRM) systems, which restrict access to and use of digital copyrighted content and whose circumvention is prohibited by law.